pdelboca/markdownwiki/README.md

 ![Application screenshot](./index.png)

+## Installation

+Currently only Debian/Ubuntu is supported.
+You can download the `deb` package from the [latest release page](https://github.com/pdelboca/markdownwiki/releases/latest).

+To run it locally you can `clone` the repository and execute `uv run main.py`.
+(Requires [uv](https://docs.astral.sh/uv/) installed)

 ## Main Features

 Markdown Wiki aims to be a feature complete application with a concrete list of features: